Two Mississippi residents were injured Sunday, Oct. 5, when an airplane crashed as it attempted to land on a private airstrip in Carroll County.

 The Carroll County Sheriff’s Office received a 911 call about 10:45 a.m.
 Sunday reporting an airplane crash near Apple Hill Road, south of Mount Carroll, according to a news release issued by the sheriff’s office.

-Two occupants in the airplane exited the aircraft and reached safety before the arrival of first responders, authorities said.
-Fire crews extinguished the fire, which had fully engulfed the airplane.
+The two occupants in the airplane – Patrick Carson of Madison, Mississippi and Anna Griffin of Meridian, Mississippi – exited the aircraft and reached safety before the arrival of first responders, authorities said.

 An initial investigation indicates the airplane had flown to Mount Carroll from outside the area and was attempting to land at a private airstrip near Apple Hill Road.